-- i.
-As the first step in the construction process the Contractor will clear and grub the area required to place the fill for the temporary on-site diversion. - 2.
+- I. As the first step in the construction process the Contractor will clear and grub the area required to place the fill for the temporary on-site diversion. - 2.
 The Contractor will then place filter fabric over the newly cleared area in order to provide a reference point that will enable the contractor to more easily return the site to its pre-construction contours. - 3.
-The Contractor shall only clear tree trunks in the area where the temporary bridge will be constructed.
-This area will not be grubbed. - 4.
-All unsuitable material (muck) that is excavated by the Contractor will be removed from the project site and disposed of in an appropriate location as required in the FDOT Standard Specifications for Road and Bridge Construction.
-All material used in the temporary on-site diversion will also be removed from the project site and be disposed as indicated for the unsuitable material. - 5.
-The temporary fill will be in place for approximately 9 months.
-The area of temporary impact is approximately 0.10 Acres. - 6.
+All unsultable material (muck) that is excavated by the Contractor will be removed from the project site and disposed of in an appropriate location as required in the FDOT Standard Specifications for Road and Bridge Construction.
+All material used in the temporary on-site diversion will also be removed from the project site and be disposed as indicated for the unsultable material. - 4.
+The temporary fill will be in place for approximately 3 months.
+The area of temporary impact is approximately 0.34 Acres. - 5.
 The permanent impacts on the project are confined to the area in the close vicinity of the bridge replacement.
-The permanent impacts will be from the placement of the new bridge structure and the roadway widening required to meet current safety requirements.
-The area of permanent impact is approximately 0.13 Acres.
+The permanent impacts will be from the placement of the new box culvert and the realignment of the roadway ditches required to ensure that they continue to function properly.
+The area of permanent impact is approximately 0.20 Acres.